Fall 2026

 March 5, Common Hour, Hallden Hall – Dangremond Family Commons 104

-Trinity faculty, Dang Do (Political Science), Rachel Keeffe (Biology), and Nicholas Marino (Allan K. Smith Center for Writing and Rhetoric) will share how they are making their courses more affordable and engaging with Open Educational Resources (OERs).
-Students will also discuss their experience with OER.
-From adopting or modifying an existing OER textbook, to creating an OER with student contributions, come hear about the innovative ways your colleagues are using OER and how you can start integrating OER into your own courses.
-Co-Sponsored with Libraries and Digital Learning.”
+Trinity faculty, Dang Do (Political Science), Rachel Keeffe (Biology), and Nicholas Marino (Allan K. Smith Center for Writing and Rhetoric) shared how they are making their courses more affordable and engaging with Open Educational Resources (OERs).
+Student panelists, Erin Barbakoff and Caroline Howell, also discussed their experience with OER.
+From adopting or modifying an existing OER textbook, to creating an OER with student contributions, your colleagues are using OERs in innovative ways.
 Moderated by Jeremy Garritano.
-Co-sponsored by Library & Information Technology Services. |
+Co-sponsored by Library & Information Technology Services in recognition of Open Education Week.
+View the recording here.

 Celebrating Teaching Innovation at Trinity